 Answer: There have been a small number of studies examining the safety and efficacy of combining varenicline and NRT.
 While these studies have found evidence that combining NRT with varenicline improves success with quitting, the evidence has been mixed.
-While the use of varenicline with NRT has not been shown to benefit all smokers, there is some evidence that combining varenicline with NRT may benefit more-dependent smokers.
-Combining these medications has been found to be well tolerated.
-The combination may result in a slight increase in adverse reactions including nausea, sleep disturbance and headache compared to using either medication alone.
-More research is needed to make recommendations on the use of combination treatment with varenicline and NRT.
-Internationally, the combination of varenicline and NRT has been used among moredependent smokers, particularly those using varenicline who continue to experience urges to smoke and/or withdrawal symptoms or those who have reduced their cigarette consumption but not quit completely.
+While the use of varenicline with NRT has not been shown to benefit all people making a quit attempt, there is some evidence that combining varenicline with NRT may benefit people who are more dependent on tobacco.25 Combining these medications has been found to be well tolerated.
+The combination may result in a slight increase in adverse reactions including nausea, sleep disturbance and headache compared to using either medication alone.26 More research is needed to make recommendations on the use of combination treatment with varenicline and NRT.
+Internationally, the combination of varenicline and NRT has been used among people more dependent on tobacco, particularly those using varenicline who continue to experience urges to smoke and/or withdrawal symptoms or those who have reduced their cigarette consumption but not quit completely.20

-Evidence: Three randomised controlled trials and one observational study have found that the combination of varenicline and nicotine patch may improve smoking abstinence when compared to varenicline alone.
-25-28 Several meta-analyses have looked at this data, the most of recent of which was published in 2020.
-29-31 Varenicline plus a nicotine patch was associated with an increase in abstinence compared with varenicline alone, measured as seven day point-prevalence abstinence at 6 months or later (RR 1.36, 95% CI 1.07-1.72).
-One study analysed data according to cigarette consumption; the abstinence rates among smokers who smoked more than 29 cigarettes per day were significantly higher in the combination varenicline and NRT group at both 12 weeks (OR 1.39; 95% CI 1.2 to 2.5) and 24 weeks (OR 1.46; 95% CI 1.2 to 2.8) compared to varenicline alone.
+Evidence: Three randomised controlled trials and one observational study have found that the combination of varenicline and nicotine patch may improve smoking abstinence when compared to varenicline alone.^{25-28} Several meta-analyses have looked at this data, the most of recent of which was published in 2020.^{29-31} Varenicline plus a nicotine patch was associated with an increase in abstinence compared with varenicline alone, measured as seven day point-prevalence abstinence at six months or later (RR 1.36, 95% CI 1.07-1.72).30 One study analysed data according to cigarette consumption; the abstinence rates among people who smoked more than 29 cigarettes per day were significantly higher in the combination varenicline and NRT group at both 12 weeks (OR 1.39; 95% CI 1.2 to 2.5) and 24 weeks (OR 1.46; 95% CI 1.2 to 2.8) compared to varenicline alone.25